helsingborg-stad/nightly.getmunicipio.com/README.md

 ```

 From now on you should be able to work directly on the municipio theme repo from inside the theme folder `wp-content/themes/municipio`.

+> Please note that you will need to run `composer install` as well as `npm install` inside the package that you have just required the source for.
+And to run any required build scripts inside.